abenav18/smart-academic-assistant/README.md

 ```

 ## 📬 Contact
-For any questions or concerns, please contact us at [abhisharma3516@gmail.com](mailto:abhisharma3516@gmail.com).
+For any questions or concerns, please mail at [abhisharma3516@gmail.com](mailto:abhisharma3516@gmail.com).